rokucommunity/rooibos/docs/index.md

 ### Asserting mocks
 Mocks are asserted by invoking `m.AssertMocks()`
-As a convenience, Rooibos will automatically assert any mocks for you when your test finishes executing.
+***As a convenience, Rooibos will automatically assert any mocks for you when your test finishes executing***.
 This saves you from having to manually add this line at the end of your code.

 When a mock fails, Rooibos will report to you what caused the failure.
 The possible reasons are: